 - 3 eggs

-- 5 tablespoons (75 g) soft butter, plus more for greasing
+- 5 tablespoons (75 grams) soft butter, plus more for greasing

 Combine cranberries, sugar, and marsala wine in a small saucepan.
 Bring to a boil and simmer for seven minutes, until most of the berries have burst.
 Add cinnamon, stir to combine and set aside.